 What does ESG Investing Stand for?

 You may have heard quite a lot recently about ESG investing but just how much do you really know about it?
 Should you try it?
 And if so how?
-We will answer these questions and many more in our Good Money Guide to ESG investing.
-Here we explain what ESG investing is, how you can get started and what kind of performance ESG investing can offer.

 The three letters stand for Environmental, Social and Governance and they have become something of a mantra for more social and ecologically responsible investing.